paalss/useful-snippets/posts/npm-link-library.md

 ```sh
 npm install --cache /tmp/empty-cache
 ```
-Then restart app dev servers
+Then restart app dev server

+Maybe try this on the app side

+- `npm unlink @scope/library`
+- `npm @scope/library`

+Maybe also try this on the library side

+- `npm unlink @scope/library`
+- `npm link`

+I don't think it's necessary to uninstall library from node modules.

-- `npm unlink @scope/library` on both sides and re-link
+ again on both sides and re-link

 ### If app cant find css